garbados/jepsen-couchdb/readme.md

 ## Rock a Rhyme: Simple Writes

-First, let's see what happens if we just write a bunch of numbers to random nodes.
+First, let's see what happens if we just write a bunch of numbers to our cluster.
 Do...

     python test.py simple sequential